facebook/infer/_docs/04-absint-framework.md

 and then you have an analysis that can run on all of the languages Infer supports (C, Obj-C, C++, and Java)!

 This guide covers how to use the framework.
-For background on why we built the framework and how it works, check out this [talk](https://atscaleconference.com/videos/getting-the-most-out-of-static-analyzers) from @Scale2016.
+For background on why we built the framework and how it works, check out these [slides](http://fbinfer.com/downloads/pldi17-infer-ai-tutorial.pdf) from a PLDI 2017 tutorial and this [talk](https://atscaleconference.com/videos/getting-the-most-out-of-static-analyzers) from @Scale2016.

 ## By example: intraprocedural analysis